stride3d/stride/README.md

 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ### Earn money for contributing
-If you are a developer with solid C# experience, rendering techniques or game development, we want to hire you!
+If you are a developer with solid experience in C#, rendering techniques or game development, we want to hire you!
 We have allocated funds from supportes on OpenCollective an can pay for work on certain projects.
 Please [have a look at them here](https://opencollective.com/stride3d/projects) and get in contact with us, we are happy to provide help and guidance.
-The amount of money will be discussed after an assessment of the work that will be done.

 ## Documentation